 With better quality food (as compared to the street vendors) at a marginally lesser price, Food Trucks have become the latest fad among the consumers as well.

 - Health and Hygiene: Food trucks are a safer and healthier alternative to street food.
 Food from street vendors is generally considered unsafe for consumption.
 With growing health consciousness, more and more people are switching to alternatives like small restaurants and food trucks.

 4. Food Trucks Can Experiment with Location

 Fortunately, Food Trucks are immune to this problem, they are mobile, and you can choose the location of your food truck as per your choice.
 If your services do not seem to work well at a particular location, you can move to some other location and see if your business model is capable of thriving there.

-Apart from keeping all your documents ready while you are on the move, you will have to take permissions from the RWAs before parking your food truck in posh residential areas.
+Apart from keeping all your documents ready while you are on the move, you will have to take permission from the RWAs before parking your food truck in posh residential areas.

 Just remember to choose your location which is easily accessible (for cars and other vehicles), and sees ample footfall.

 5. Food Trucks Allow You to Build (Or Expand) A Brand

-The dynamics of a food truck are entirely different from those of a sit-down restaurant.
+The dynamics of food trucks are entirely different from those of a sit-down restaurant.
 Analyzing the best location, trying new recipes, modifying plans and menus can be a lot easier in a food truck model as compared to a restaurant.
 Since sit-down restaurants are of a fixed nature, it can be difficult and expensive to change your brand name and image if needed.

 A food truck allows you to have better control and more flexibility.
 This is seemingly the best avenue for first-time entrepreneurs since they can research, and experiment with their model before they venture into establishing a sit-down restaurant with high investments and risks.
 After gaining comprehensive knowledge, you can then dive into a conclusion about what would work best for your sit-down restaurant.
 This knowledge will help you in your business expansion.